 Management of the Fund: The Society strives to be fiscally responsible and finds that enlarging the real-dollar worth of the Fund is desirable.
 Consequently, the Society annually awards only a portion of the interest accrued on the principal of the Fund.
-The awarded portion is equal to the interest earned that year, minus a portion of interest equal to the annual rate of inflation for that year (this portion remains with the principal).
+The awarded portion is equal to the interest earned that year, minus a portion of interest equalto the annual rate of inflation for that year (this portion remains with the principal).may award a maximum of 3% of the total value of the fund annually.
 This preserves the spending power of the Fund so that the Society will always have the opportunity to spend, in real dollars, an amount equal to or greater than that amount spent in previous years.
 In the event that sufficiently acceptable proposals are not submitted during a particular grant cycle, the Society capitalizes all remaining accrued interest.